-How Estrogen Dominance Affects Mast Cell Activation Syndrome & Histamine Intolerance
+The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

-Have you noticed that your mast cell symptoms get worse at certain times of your menstrual cycle?
-Or did you start to notice an increase in symptoms once you started going through menopause?
+You may have noticed that your mast cell symptoms get worse at certain times of your menstrual cycle.
+Or maybe they ramped up as you started going through perimenopause or menopause.

-In this blog post, I want to share more about this.
-I’ll cover:
+In this blog post, we want to share more about this connection.
+We’ll cover:

-• How estrogen dominance and Mast Cell Activation Syndrome relate
+- How estrogen dominance, Histamine Intolerance, and Mast Cell Activation Syndrome relate

 Very simply put, estrogen dominance is the imbalance of hormones.
 You’ll read more about this in just a bit.

-For so many of the women I’ve worked with, estrogen dominance has been a mast cell trigger.
+And for so many of the women we work with, estrogen dominance has been a mast cell trigger.

 Around 8 years old, I hit puberty before nearly all my friends.
 I was getting zits on my face and back and growing armpit hair.
 Soon I needed to wear a bra.